 - Shaved Brussel Sprout Salad with Mustard & Parmesan

-If you loved this homemade Brussel Sprout Pasta recipe I would appreciate it so much if you would give it a star review!
+If you loved this shaved brussel sprout pasta I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.